jakartaee/specifications/jsonp/2.0/_index.md

 | Scott (Congquan) Wang                          | Enterprise Members  |  +1  |
 |                                                | Total               |  10  |

-he ballot was run in the [jakarta.ee-spec mailing list](https://www.eclipse.org/lists/jakarta.ee-spec/msg00826.html).
+The ballot was run in the [jakarta.ee-spec mailing list](https://www.eclipse.org/lists/jakarta.ee-spec/msg00826.html).
 The Compatibility Certification Requests used for the Ballot were: [Eclipse JSON Processing 2.0.0](https://github.com/eclipse-ee4j/jsonp/issues/257).